Kickskii/G15ae-Bible/The Plan Outline.md

-what needs testing (dual ccd's) what the tools ie Y cruncher and P95 are and why do we use them what are the different modes for these in core cycler and how they are differernt and why do we gotta do such long tests using them how to use premade RyzenAdj scripts to do percore for every core one by one going from high to low this time cause time is of the essence what error look like why errors are bad what running unstable will do
+what needs testing (dual ccd's) what the tools ie Y cruncher and P95 are and why do we use them what are the different modes for these in core cycler and how they are differernt and why do we gotta do such long tests using them what are we going to do with the ryzenadj script link to ryzenadj documentation and link to isle of zen discord in case you want to know about more commands how to use premade RyzenAdj script to do percore for every core one by one going from high to low this time explaining the corecycler config file and how jank my setup for it is what error look like why errors are bad what running unstable will do